-Well!
+Well…!
 Sauerkraut is known to be the German food.
-The „Krauts“ in Australia celebrate German Week!
-And we have prepared for a delightful night of food at the Miele Experience Centre in Newstead.
-But there was not only Sauerkraut 😉
+The „Krauts“ in Australia are having a cook-off this Saturday at 5pm (6pm Sydney, 9am Berlin)!
+We have prepared for an exclusive night of food at the Miele Experience Centre in Newstead.
+But there will not only be Sauerkraut 😉

 In Germany, the average per capita consumption of sauerkraut is approximately 2.6 pounds, down from 4.4 pounds 40 years ago.

 In WWI and WWII, the slang word “kraut” was used to refer to sailors and ultimately all German soldiers because of the long history of German ships being outfitted with Sauerkraut as part of daily food rations to prevent scurvy.

 In the 18th century, explorers like Captain Cook used sauerkraut to prevent scurvy during long sea voyages, bringing as much as 25,000 pounds of the Vitamin-C rich ferment along on voyages.